 - Love Triangle: One in which the hypotenuse is already dead but he can't let go of his feelings, and as long as he can't, Dorinda can't either so she can move onto a new life with Ted.

 - Our Ghosts Are Different: Pete appears just as he did in life, except no one can see or hear him.
+He can communicate, in that people will hear what he says in the back of their minds, but mostly in a vague sense, and they don't know that he's not their own conscience, so his interactions with people are frustratingly one-sided.
 His purpose is to help Ted become the fire aviator he is meant to be, and put his unresolved emotional issues with Dorinda to rest.